 THE MIRACLE OF THE SUN

 Between 30 and 70 thousand people!
-This was the number of people who on 13 October 1917, coming from all over the country and different countries, witnessed in the Cova da Iria the “Miracle of the Sun”.
-Only 13 years later, in 1930, the miracle of Fatima was accepted by the Catholic Church.
+This was the number of people who on October 13th, 1917, from all over Portugal and many other countries, witnessed the “Miracle of the Sun” in Cova da Iria.
+Thirteen years later, in 1930, the miracle of Fatima was accepted and recognised by the Catholic Church.

-On October 13th,1917, torrential rain fell upon the enormous human mass which was anxiously awaiting the promised miracle.
-The accounts of the witnesses mention an abrupt halt to the rain, rapid dissipation of the clouds, and the appearance of the sun like an “opaque disc” spinning in the sky.
+On May the 13th, 1917, Our Lady of the Rosary reportedly told the 3 little shepherds that 5 months later (October 13th) a miracle would occur that would make everyone present believe in the apparitions they reported.
+It was on this very day (October 13th,1917) torrential rain fell on the enormous mass of people anxiously awaiting the promised miracle.
+Witness accounts mention an abrupt break in the rain, a swift dissipation of the clouds, and the appearance of the sun as an “opaque disc” swirling in the sky.

-“Pray the rosary every day to achieve world peace and the end of the war”
+“Pray the rosary every day to obtain world peace and an end to war”

 JACINTA AND FRANCISCO

 There are few biographical records concerning Francisco and Jacinta.
 The information and memories that remain were evoked by their cousin, Lucia.
 Both were born in Aljustrel (two years apart) and died shortly after the apparitions as a result of the Spanish flu that devastated the world in 1918.
 The remains of Francisco (1908 – 1918) are in the Basilica of Our Lady of the Rosary in Fátima.
 Jacinta (1910 – 1920) died in Lisbon, far from her family but “consoled by the certainty of going to heaven”.
 Her remains are also in the aforementioned Basilica, next to her brother.